cd ~/Angga

 Spreading Evenly with Virtual Nodes

-For instance, if each database has 4 virtual nodes, node 1 might appear at positions 0, 20, 40, 65, and 80.
-Node 2 could occupy 15, 25, 45, and 65, and so on.
+For example, if each database has 4 virtual nodes, node 1 might appear at positions 0, 20, 40, 65, and 80 while node 2 occupies 15, 25, 45, and 65, and so on.
+With several virtual positions per node, each physical machine receives a more balanced mix of keys across the ring, so even if the hash function is not perfectly uniform, the overall distribution remains smooth and predictable.

 Node 1Node 1Node 1Node 1Node 1Node 3Node 3Node 3Node 3Node 3Node 2Node 2Node 2Node 2Node 2Node 4Node 4Node 4Node 4Node 405101520253035404550556065707580859095